OfficeDev/office-scripts-docs/docs/develop/power-automate-integration.md

 6. Implicit typing is supported, though it must follow the same rules as a defined type.

+## Absolute references

+Power Automate runs your script in the chosen Excel workbook on your behalf.
+The workbook might be closed when this happens.
+Any API that relies on the user's current state, such as `WorksheetCollection.getActiveWorksheet`, will fail when ran through Power Automate.
+When designing your scripts, be sure to use absolute references for worksheets and ranges.

+The following functions will throw an error and fail when called from a script in a Power Automate flow.

+- `Chart.activate`
+- `Range.select`
+- `Workbook.getActiveCell`
+- `Workbook.getActiveChart`
+- `Workbook.getActiveChartOrNullObject`
+- `Workbook.getActiveSlicer`
+- `Workbook.getActiveSlicerOrNullObject`
+- `Workbook.getSelectedRange`
+- `Workbook.getSelectedRanges`
+- `Worksheet.activate`
+- `WorksheetCollection.getActiveWorksheet`

 ## Example

-Our example flow is triggered whenever a GitHub issue is assigned to you.
+Our example flow is triggered whenever a [GitHub](https://github.com/) issue is assigned to you.
 The issue is recorded in a table in an Excel workbook.
 If there are five or more issues in that table, the flow sends an email reminder.

 ![The example flow as shown in the Power Automate flow editor.](../images/power-automate-parameter-return-sample.png)